opencog/opencog/opencog/nlp/learn/README.md

    > nc: invalid option -- 'N'

-   open `process-word-pairs.sh` and remove the -N option from the nc commands (some old version of netcat don't support this option).
+   open `process-word-pairs.sh` and remove the -N option from the nc commands (some old version of netcat still support this option).

 4) Wait some time, possibly a few days.
 When finished, stop the cogserver.

-   This script uses commands from the scripts in the `scm` directory.
+   These scripts use commands from the scripts in the `scm` directory.
    The code for computing word-pair MI is in `batch-word-pair.scm`.
    It uses the `(opencog matrix)` subsystem to perform the core work.